Eurofest '75: Music

 The Finnish group Treklangen sang the theme song: "I don't know what you came to do, but I came to praise the Lord" by Dallas Holm.
 They recorded on the Pilot label in English and Swedish as well as their own language.

 One of the special guests was Cliff Richard.
-He was secured for the conference too late to be mentioned in the hand book.
+He was secured for the conference too late to be mentioned in the handbook.
 Choralerna, who had featured at Spree '73, performed their gospel oratorio Living Water.
 The Dutch gospel band 'The Lighters' also gave several performances.

 The organisers wanted to cater to all tastes, so they invited a selection of groups and singers from all over Europe.

 The resident staff musician was Peter Bye (U.K.) who, with his band and vocal group, led the morning music spots and accompanied the other sessions.

-The handbook included the words for 28 songs including one in each of the other six Eurofest languages.
+The handbook in each Eurofest language included a songbook of 28 songs.
+The words for most of the songs were translated, if not original, and a further six remained untranslated.
+The non-English songs in the English handbook were: